yskooo/engagedigital/README.md

 # engagedigital

-A responsive website for my imaginary freelance team start-up, providing Software Solutions to businesses and companies.
+<h5>A responsive landing page for my freelance team start-up, which provides software solutions and website development for clients, businesses, and companies. </h5>
-Constantly looking for co-founders to make it come true!